aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

   > [Conda channels][14] are the locations where packages are stored.
 They serve as the base for hosting and managing packages.
 Conda packages are downloaded from remote channels, which are URLs to directories containing conda packages.
 The conda command searches a default set of channels, and packages are automatically downloaded and updated from https://repo.anaconda.com/pkgs/.

-  conda-forge project provides a remote conda channel distributing conda packages, which you sometimes cannot find in conda `default` channel.
+  conda-forge provides a remote conda channel distributing conda packages, which you sometimes cannot find in conda the `default` channel.

-  We install `jupytext` package, as it provides a possibility to save Jupyter Notebook as a simple Markdown file, and we also install `jupyter_contrib_nbextensions`, which contains collection of extension for Jupyter Notebook, in particular, support of LaTeX environments.
+  We install the `jupytext` package, as it provides a possibility to save Jupyter notebooks as a simple Markdown file, and we also install `jupyter_contrib_nbextensions`, which contains a collection of extensions for Jupyter Notebook, in particular, support of LaTeX environments.

-* Open Jupyter Notebook and activate necessary extensions.
+* Open Jupyter Notebook and activate the necessary extensions (from the Edit menu).

 <img src="../figures/jupextensions.png">

-Now we are ready to go - we have a virtual environment, which includes all necessary Python packages, and we even activated extended support for LaTeX for our notebooks.
+Now we are ready to go - we have a virtual environment, which includes all necessary Python packages, and we even activated extended support for LaTeX.

-In case you're wondering what is LaTeX,
+In case you're wondering what LaTeX is,
 > [LaTeX][15] is a high-quality typesetting system; it includes features designed for the production of technical and scientific documentation.
 LaTeX is the de facto standard for the communication and publication of scientific documents.
 LaTeX is available as free software.

-In order to quit virtual environment, run:
+In order to quit the virtual environment, run:

         conda deactivate

+or just close the terminal window if you don't need it anymore.

 [10]: <https://docs.anaconda.com> "Anaconda"
 [11]: <https://docs.anaconda.com/anaconda/install/> "Installation"